oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-02-props-02-document.md

 The value `vendor` indicates developers or maintainers of information system products or services.
-This includes all authoritative product vendors, product security incident response teams (PSIRTs), open source projects, product resellers, and product distributors, including authoritative vendor partners.
+This includes all authoritative product vendors, product security incident response teams (PSIRTs), open source projects as well as product resellers and distributors, including authoritative vendor partners.

 ##### Document Property - Publisher - Contact Details